Commentary Part One: Is Baker College delivering “college in a can?” Why one Baker faculty member quit

 I was still determined to “beat these plowshares into swords,” so I took a look-and-see attitude.
 After all, I wasn’t teaching again until Fall semester, two courses I had taught for many years.
 Both courses, by the way, I had designed, tweaked, and improved based on student feedback and my own judgments.

 These two courses and their “pre-sets” rolled out in June for my perusal.
 I was horrified.
 The assignments constituted out of class, busy-work more commonly found in online curriculums.
-But, for F2F (Baker-speak for real classroom instruction), the students also had to meet their classroom responsibilities, not the least of which is to show up enough to keep the Federal school loan money flowing.
+But, for F2F (Baker-speak for real classroom instruction, face-to-face), the students also had to meet their classroom responsibilities, not the least of which is to show up enough to keep the federal school loan money flowing.

 Suffice it to say that I received no assurances of any return to the academic freedom I’d enjoyed.
 So, my request for such turned into a resignation.

-Note: Editor’s note: This is the first of a two-part commentary considering how college classes are designed and offered — and the teacher’s role — beginning with retired psychologist and former Baker College instructor James Woolcock’s rumination on why he left teaching at the Flint campus.
-A complementary second perspective is offered by retired teacher and EVM staff writer Harold C. Ford, found here.